 b.
 Initial Guidance on Ecosystem Services in Relation to Migratory Waterbirds as presented in document AEWA/MOP 8.33,

 c.
-Managing waterbird disturbance: a short guide for wetland managers as presented in document AEWA/MOP 8.32 subject to editorial adjustments during the production of the publication;
+Managing waterbird disturbance: a short guide for wetland managers as presented in document AEWA/MOP 8.32 Rev.1 subject to editorial adjustments during the production of the publication;

 d.
-Guidance on Addressing the Risk of Accidental Shooting of Look-alike Species of Waterbirds in the Agreement Area as presented in document AEWA/MOP 8.34;
+Guidance on Addressing the Risk of Accidental Shooting of Look-alike Species of Waterbirds in the Agreement Area as presented in document AEWA/MOP 8.34 Rev.1;

 e.
 Complementary Guidelines on Climate Change Adaptation Measures for Waterbirds as presented in document AEWA/MOP 8.42;